Vegetable Latkas and Burgers Recipes

 Salt and pepper to taste

-8 cups shredded vegetables: Keep the selection short and sweet: carrots, sweet potatoes, zucchini, celery root, turnips, parsnips, mushrooms; or minced frozen vegetables: cauliflower, broccoli, spinach, kale etc., in any combination you like (the shorter the selection the better; use the food processor).
+8 cups shredded vegetables: Keep the selection short and sweet.
+Choose from: carrots, sweet potatoes, zucchini, celery root, turnips, parsnips, mushrooms; or minced frozen vegetables: cauliflower, broccoli, spinach, kale etc., in any combination you like (the shorter the selection the better; use the food processor).

-Your favorite seasonings (no garlic powder ever): oregano, thyme, cinnamon, cumin etc.
+Your favorite seasonings (no garlic powder ever): oregano, thyme, cinnamon, cumin, curry etc.

 Heat the oil in a heavy skillet, about 1∕3 inch high, until very hot.
-Mix all remaining ingredients thoroughly in a bowl.
+Mix all remaining ingredients thoroughly in a bowl, adding a little extra flour if necessary to make the mixture stick.
 Form patties and throw them in the hot oil.
 Fry until golden, about 3 minutes on each side.
 Take out with a slotted spoon and transfer onto a plate lined with paper towels.
 You will get about 16 patties total.
-Serve hot, alone or with your favorite sauce.
+Serve hot, alone or with your favorite sauce and burger toppings.
 Makes 8 servings.